JustusvLiebig/Inferential_Sensor_Experiment/README.md

   Soft Sensor using Gaussian mixture model with variational Bayesian
 ## LDS
   Just add the EM-based LDS method.
 Well, this is not numercial stable.

+# Jibber-Jabber
+I think the basic works like parallezation the algorithm should be done by the enterprise.
+So, I'm not the brother who is mentioned in the Zhihu Question......